borekl/cvs-logwatcher/README.md

 **`src-ip`**
 defines the IP address that is to be used for sending configuration to a TFTP server, so it should be the primary interface for the server the program runs on.

-**`tftproot`**
-defines TFTP server root directory

-**`tftpdir`**
-defines subdirectory within TFTP root where the configs will be saved, even the ones not actually retrieved with TFTP; the scripts write access to this directory so that it can process and remove retrieved files; this configuration key is optional

 **`tempdir`**
 defines temporary directory that is used to store configurations received from devices (but not over TFTP, that uses above two options!)